yazgoo/fuse_kafka/README.md

-Fuse-kafka intercepts all writes to specified directories and send them to kafka brokers.
-It is quite suited for log centralization.
+Intercepts all writes to specified directories and send them to apache kafka brokers.
+Quite suited for log centralization.

 Prerequisites
 =============